 As you might expect, and as mentioned already above, all guests and Cast Members will be required to wear face coverings.

-Park capacity will be limited so that guests and Cast Members can maintain suitable space between each other while dining, queuing for rides, and enjoying the attractions.
+Theme park capacity will be limited so that guests and Cast Members can maintain suitable physical distancing between each other while at restaurants, queuing for rides, and enjoying the attractions.

-Some attractions, experiences, services, and amenities will be closed or modified to monitor capacity.
+Select attractions, experiences, services, entertainment, and amenities will be closed or modified to monitor capacity.
 Parades and large gathering events will be temporarily unavailable.
 There will also be no character meet-and-greets.

 Guests are encouraged to forego cash and to use contactless payment methods such as Apple Pay or credit cards.
 You can read more about what to expect during your visit.